CarSomma/streamlit_saffron/README.md

 Use an editor (e.g., Vscode) to open the file predict.py under the folder pages.
 Read the TODO doc string at the beginning of the file.

-Afterward we will use implement predictions given user inputs in the Streamlit app.
+Afterward we will implement predictions given user inputs in the Streamlit app.